xlite-dev/ffpa-attn/README.md

 |**Shared QKV/KV** SMEM|**Prefetch K/V** g2s|**QKV Fine-grained Tiling**| **FFPA L1 Level**|
 |✔️|✔️|✔️|✔️|

 NOTE: This project is still in its early development stages and currently provides a few experimental kernels and benchmarks for reference.
+More benchmark and features (L2/L3 & more devices) data will be added over time as the project continues to develop.

 ## ©️Citations🎉🎉